mikke89/RmlUiDoc/pages/rml/templates.md

 #### Body template

-The template can then be can be used as a body template in a document as follows.
+The template can then be used as a body template in a document as follows.

 ```html